laravel/docs/helpers.md

 <a name="method-fluent-str-squish"></a>
 #### `squish` {.collection-method}

-The `squish` method remove all extraneous white space from a string, including extraneous white space between words:
+The `squish` method removes all extraneous white space from a string, including extraneous white space between words:

     use Illuminate\Support\Str;